dlang/DIPs/DIPs/1NNN-RA.md

 #### Rust

 Rust has a totally different approach: data aggregates (structs, enums and tuples) are all unrelated types.
-You can define methods on them, and make the data itself private, all the usual tactics of encapsulation, but there is no subtyping and no inheritance of data.
+A developer can define methods on them, and make the data itself private, all the usual tactics of encapsulation, but there is no subtyping and no inheritance of data.

 The relationships between various data types in Rust are established using traits.